 As a site engineer, you know the challenges of designing a sewer system in tough terrain.
-Whether you're designing a new community or replacing a failed gravity sewer system, ALL-TERRAIN SEWER® system is ideal for any terrain: flat, wet, rocky or hilly.
+Whether you're designing a new community or replacing a failed gravity sewer system, ALL-TERRAIN SEWER® system from E/One is ideal for any terrain: flat, wet, rocky or hilly.

 Pressure Sewer Systems vs Gravity Sewer Systems

 Benefits of Pressure Sewer Systems

 When communities migrate from septic tanks to central sewer systems, they will consider pressure sewer and gravity sewer systems first.
 However, gravity sewers may not be the best choice for the site conditions.
 "The Secret Life of Pressure Sewers" details the benefits of pressure sewer systems - for one, they use small, 2- to 4-inch force mains that follow the contour of the land and are installed just below the frost line, eliminating the need for large, deep trenches.
 This can translate into huge savings in upfront costs, which can make or break a project.

 Pressure Sewer vs Gravity Sewer

 Soil conditions can also make pressure sewer a better choice than gravity sewer.
 Elwood, Missouri, has soft, loamy soil conditions and relatively flat land.
 The gravity sewer system was prone to infiltration - lift stations ran constantly to pump out groundwater, and collapsed mains and roadways were common.
 When the town was washed out by the Flood of 1993, Elwood rebuilt the sewer system using pressure sewer and E/One grinder pumps.
 Infiltration problems were eliminated, saving thousands of dollars in maintenance costs.